carmenbianca/report-liferay/report.md

 - Software Package Data Exchange Workgroup (Linux Foundation)
 - SW360 (Eclipse)

-Some of these sources are also used in this document.
+Some of these sources ended up being used in this document.

 ## Methods